 The student begins the program in the second quarter of their freshman year with an orientation course, and is generally enrolled in one or more major courses each quarter until graduation.
-The many laboratory courses provide a combination of practical experience with design, and ultimately lead to a culminating project that spans the senior year.
+Many laboratory courses provide a combination of practical experience with design, and ultimately lead to a culminating project that spans the senior year.
 The students may choose a concentration in either Electronics or Energy.
 Both concentrations include a common electrical engineering core.

 Electronics courses involve the development, design, and application of circuits, devices, and firmware for embedded systems.
 Content includes digital and analog electronics, embedded microcontrollers, communications, controls, and digital signal processing.